 Working across painting, sculpture, film, photography and textile, Matić's practice explores the immeasurable dimensions of Blackness through the lens of their own personal experiences as a queer, Black womxn living in the diaspora.
-Their current work explores the Skinhead movement, its founding as a multicultural marriage between West Indian and white working class culture.
-In doing so, Matić aims to expose, combat and question the power relations that pervade the art world and society more widely.
+Their current work explores the Skinhead movement and its founding as a multicultural marriage between West Indian and white working class culture.
+In doing so, Matić aims to expose, combat and question, the power relations that pervade the art world and society more widely.

 'Born British, Die British’ emulates and adopts this right-wing statement and aesthetic signifier, staking a claim in a Britishness that is often denied of them.
 The myth of a ‘pure’ and ‘unadulterated’ Britishness.

 Lal Hardy, the tattoo artist who endows Matić with this marking, has been tattooing punks and skinheads since 1979 – a politically turbulent period for Britain, and the year Margaret Thatcher became Prime Minister.
 The image of a middle-aged white man inscribing Britishness on the body of a 23-year-old, mixed-race, non-binary femme reads like an inauguration or an initiation.
 By reclaiming this body marking as their own, Matić signals and celebrates their skin as a subversive surface that undermines what it means to be born British and to die British in modern-day, multi-cultural Britain.